History of foreign relations of China: Christian missionaries

 Catholic missions began with the Jesuit China missions from France and Italy in the 16th century.
-For a while were highly successful in placing intellectuals and scientists in the royal court.
-The Pope, however, prohibited the priests from making accommodations to Confucianism or paganism.
+For a while they were highly successful in placing intellectuals and scientists in the royal court.
+The Pope, however, prohibited the priests from making accommodations for Confucianism or paganism.
 The Jesuits left, but returned in 1842.
 Converts were from the lower social strata, and numbered about 240,000 in 1840 and 720,000 in 1901.
 The Jesuits opened Aurora University in Shanghai in 1903 to reach an elite audience.
-German missionaries arrived in the late 19th century, and Americans arrived in force in the 1920s, largely to replace the French.
+German missionaries arrived in the late 19th century, and Americans arrived in the 1920s, largely to replace the French.

-Beginning in Protestant missionaries started to come, to include thousands of men, their wives and children, and unmarried female missionaries.
-These were not individual operations, they were sponsored and financed by organized churches in their home country.
-The 19th century is one of steady geographical expansion, which was reluctantly allowed by the Chinese government every time it lost a war.
+Protestant missionaries started to come, including thousands of men, their wives and children, and unmarried female missionaries.
+These were sponsored and financed by organized churches in their home countries.
 At first they were limited to the Canton area.
 In the 1842 treaty ending the First Opium War missionaries were granted the right to live and work in five coastal cities.
 In 1860, the treaties ending the Second Opium War opened up the entire country to missionary activity.
-Protestant missionary activity exploded during the next few decades.
+Protestant missionary activity surged during the next few decades.
 From 50 missionaries in China in 1860, the number grew to 2,500 (counting wives and children) in 1900.
 1,400 of the missionaries were British, 1,000 were Americans, and 100 were from Continental Europe, mostly Scandinavia.
-Protestant missionary activity peaked in the 1920s and thereafter declined due to war and unrest in China, As well as a sense of frustration among the missionaries themselves.
+Protestant missionary activity peaked in the 1920s and thereafter declined due to war and unrest in China, as well as a sense of frustration among the missionaries themselves.
 By 1953, all Protestant missionaries had been expelled by the communist government of China.

-In long-term perspective, the major impact of the missions was not the thousands of converts out of million of people, but introducing modern medical standards, and especially building schools for the few families eager to learn about the outside world.
-The hospitals not only cured sick people, they taught hygiene and care of children.
-They lessened the hostility of Chinese officials.
-The key leader of the 1911 Revolution, Sun Yat-sen spent four-year in exile in Hawaii, where he studied in Christian schools and eventually converted.
+In the long-term, the major impact of the missions was the introducing modern medical standards, and especially building schools for the few families eager to learn about the outside world.
+The hospitals both cured sick people and taught hygiene and care of children.
+These hospitals lessened the hostility of Chinese officials.
+The key leader of the 1911 Revolution, Sun Yat-sen, spent four years in exile in Hawaii, where he studied in Christian schools and eventually converted.